Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You spray a length 3 *(4.5m)* cone of spectral cards.
 Each creature in that area must make a DEX Save.
 On a failed save, a creature takes 2d10 force damage and is [blinded](conditions.md#blinded) until the end of its next turn.
 On a successful save, a creature takes half as much damage only.
-At Higher Levels.
-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.
 - **Classes**:
 *(Source: BMT, page 50)*